 The group-by limits vary from chart to chart:

 For example, in the Event Segmentation chart, you can export a CSV of data for 10,000 distinct property values.
 If you perform a group-by on a property with more than 10,000 possible values, Amplitude would only export the top 10,000 values.
-To export the full data table to the warehouse of your choice.
+However, you can export the full data table to the warehouse of your choice.
 Learn more about how to export from Amplitude to a data warehouse.